sim590/lain-wiki/task.md

 Possible values for `position` are defined [by awesome's `naughty` library](https://awesomewm.org/doc/api/libraries/naughty.html#notify).

 In multiple screen setups, the default behaviour is to show a visual notification pop-up window on the first screen.
-By setting `followmouse` to `true` it will be shown on the same screen containing the widget.
+By setting `followtag` to `true` it will be shown on the currently focused tag screen.

 You can call the notification with a key binding like this: